We Watched Anti-Capitalists Try to Bring Chaos to London Yesterday

 But loads of riot cops turned up to spoil their fun ahead of the G8.

 This weekend, leaders of the eight richest countries in the world are converging in Northern Ireland.
-There, they will pose for the cameras, make idle chit-chat about wishing they were in Dublin so they could visit the Guinness factory, keep schtum about those pesky remnants of the Troubles, and discuss capitalism's continued dominance of the Earth.
+There, they will pose for the cameras, make idle chit-chat about wishing they were in Dublin so they could visit the Guinness factory, keep schtum about those pesky, enduring remnants of the Troubles and discuss capitalism's continued dominance of the Earth.

 Unsurprisingly, it’s that last bit of the annual G8 summit that tends to wind up anyone who labels themselves an anti-capitalist.
 And yesterday, a load of them got together in central London to publicly air their grievances ahead of the meeting.

 While there will also be protests held in Northern Ireland itself, many protesters weren't sure they wanted to travel all the way to a rural golf resort just to fight a sea of cops in the only part of the UK where they're allowed to use water cannons.
 As well as that, extra police and judges have been drafted in to help the authorities in County Fermanagh cope with the expected increase in the number of arrests, which is only going to act as more of a turn-off.